National Drug

 Executive Director

 Amanda handles all the behind the scenes at Reformation 319 such as website, presentations, content creation and social media.
-When not assisting or volunteering with Jason, she is the CEO of Zaharis household management, Mom, nature lover and continuous learner.
+When not assisting or volunteering with Jason, she is the CEO of Zaharis Household Management, Mom, nature lover and continuous learner.
 She earned her Victim’s Advocacy certification through CLS by BARBRI and Troy University.
 Amanda has her BSBA in Management from UNC-Charlotte and over 25 years working in sales, marketing and banking.
-She is also BOP Level II volunteer trained and AL DOC cleared, helped facilitate the first federal level Create: New Beginnings at Aliceville FCI and is the Angel Tree Coordinator for her church.
+She is also BOP Level II volunteer trained, AL DOC cleared and helped facilitate the first federal level Create: New Beginnings at Aliceville FCI.
 Her servants’ heart and passion for assisting others is what keeps her walking on this journey with her husband.